7Block Labs

 3) Indexed APIs for speed to value

-• Dune’s API exposes 500TB+ of curated on‑chain data, serverless querying, dbt connectors, and BI integrations—perfect for prototyping KPIs and alerting without infrastructure. (dune.com)
+• Dune’s API gives you access to over 500TB of curated on-chain data, along with serverless querying, dbt connectors, and BI integrations.
+It's ideal for quickly prototyping KPIs and setting up alerts--no heavy infrastructure required. (dune.com)

-• Covalent GoldRush gives structured REST/WS on 100+ chains, with decoded logs, pricing, and real‑time streams—handy for product teams that want “working data” in hours. (goldrush.dev)
+• Covalent GoldRush serves up structured REST/WS for 100+ chains, offering decoded logs, pricing data, and real-time streams.
+It’s super useful for product teams looking to get “working data” up and running in just a few hours. (goldrush.dev)

-• Google BigQuery public datasets (Ethereum, Polygon, more) are still a gold standard for reproducible analysis and ML; OP Labs’ Superchain data is also accessible via BigQuery through community mirrors. (cloud.google.com)
+• If you’re into reproducible analysis and machine learning, Google BigQuery’s public datasets (think Ethereum, Polygon, and more) are still top-notch.
+Plus, OP Labs’ Superchain data is available through BigQuery via community mirrors. (cloud.google.com)

 4) Label enrichment (without paying a fortune)

-• Etherscan API v2 added “Nametags”/labels and unified multichain access—good enough for exchange/bridge labeling and basic entity stitching.
-Use it to enrich top counterparties in your data lake. (docs.etherscan.io)
+• The Etherscan API v2 has rolled out some cool features like “Nametags”/labels and a unified multichain access.
+This is pretty handy for labeling exchanges and bridges, plus it helps tie together basic entities.
+You can use it to enhance your top counterparties in your data lake.
+Check out the details here: (docs.etherscan.io)

 5) Finality and data retention you can explain to Finance